sjnorth/sjnorth.github.io/_posts/2016-02-07-pairing-up-for-success.md

 Let me explain how today's taster day worked.
 The entire day's programme lasted six hours, which seemed like a lot at first.
 But once the first hour had flown by, I was still feeling highly motivated and ready for the rest.

 With me were eleven participants from around the world, all brought together via video-conferencing.
-The Makers Academy host, Jordan, started us off with a stand-up, basically where everyone introduced themselves and talked briefly about their goals for the day.
-Jordan told us what to expect from the rest of the day, and explained how the Ronin programme worked.
+The Makers Academy host, Jordan, started us off with a stand-up session, in which everyone introduced themselves and their goals for the day.
+Jordan explained how Ronin works and what we could expect from the event.

-But more importantly, Jordan told us what the Ronin programme isn't.
+But more importantly, he explained what the Ronin programme isn't.
 It's not a course in JavaScript or Ruby, although those skills are taught in depth.
-The stated goal of Ronin is to teach its students to adopt a new mindset.
+The overall goal of Ronin is to teach its students to adopt a new mindset.
 It teaches them to think like programmers.

 I've been struggling with this for a long time, even while being aware of it.
-Even though I've learned difficult things from scratch (Mandarin, for example), there's something about talking (and writing) in computer-friendly languages that still feels overly abstract and hence hard to relate to.
+Although I've learned difficult things from scratch before (Mandarin, for example), there's something about talking (and writing) in computer-friendly languages that feels overly abstract and hard to relate to.
 But to learn programming, one must learn to be comfortable in the unknown.

 At least I already know that memorising syntax is NOT the way to become a good programmer.
 As my succesful self-taught programmer friends tell me, Google is there for a reason.
 I fully agree.
 I mean, why make life harder?